Jimmy062006/Formulaar1/README.md

 This is a small tool that I have written to attempt to automate Formula 1 Release pushes to Sonarr.

+Currently this only works on Linux setups due toi hardlinking and no access for me to test on a Windows setup.

 ```mermaid
 graph LR
 A[AutoBrr] --> B{Formulaar1}